-Although Capetonians are quick to complain about the traffic, the city as a whole is relatively compact and the highway network is comprehensive, making it a relatively quick and easy business to get from one place to another by car.
+Although Capetonians are quick to complain about the traffic, the city as a whole is relatively compact and the highway network is comprehensive, making it fairly quick and easy to get from one place to another by car.

 Working in Cape Town

 + PRO: Thriving creative industries

 Popular with both the local and international film industry, Cape Town has become a haven for creative types.
 Artists, writers and designers of all kinds are sure to meet plenty of like-minded people here.
-Although there is a lot of competition for creative jobs, expats who are able to measure up to the local standard are sure to find a myriad of opportunities in the Mother City.
+Although there is a lot of competition for creative jobs, expats who are able to measure up to the local standard are sure to find myriad opportunities in the Mother City.

 - CON: Salaries are lower than in Johannesburg

-Johannesburg is South Africa's economic centre, and jobs there will generally offer higher salaries than one would find for the same position in Cape Town.
+Johannesburg is South Africa's economic centre, and jobs there will generally offer higher salaries than for the same position in Cape Town.
 In addition, accommodation is pricier in Cape Town than in Johannesburg.
 This can be a challenging balancing act, but if expats are able to budget well or can land a high-up position, it is certainly still possible to live comfortably on a Cape Town salary.

 Cost of living in Cape Town

 + PRO: More bang for your buck

 Out of the world's major cities, Cape Town has a relatively low cost of living, so even if expats aren't taking home a massive salary, they should still find that their money goes further than it would elsewhere.
 This is especially true if one is earning in dollars rather than the local currency, as the South African rand tends to be quite weak against the dollar.

 - CON: High crime rate relative to European cities

 South Africa's high crime rate is largely a result of the country's unequal social conditions.
-These conditions are one of the first things many expats notice upon arrival, as they are likely to fly over some of the city's informal settlements before landing at the plush facilities of Cape Town International Airport.
+These conditions are one of the first things many expats notice upon arrival, as they are likely to fly over some of the city's townships before landing at the plush facilities of Cape Town International Airport.